spex-xray/spex-help/source/reference/commands/ions.rst

 :math:`Q = W/E` with E the energy of the line.
 This is a measure of the relative intensity of the line for a given spectral resolution.
 Further, for each line we register the maximum principal quantum number :math:`n`.

-The user now can select a critical value for :math:'Q_c` (or actually, the 10log of this quantity).
+The user now can select a critical value for :math:`Q_c` (or actually, the 10log of this quantity).
 Now for each principal quantum number, we check whether there is any line with :math:`Q>Q_c`.
 If so, all lines with this principal quantum number are retained, but if none of thelines is tronger than the threshold, we will discard lines from that pricipal quantum number.
-In this way we determine the maximum principal quantum number for each ion, given the value for :math:'Q_c`.
-Higher values for :math:'Q_c` means less lines, because more lines will be deemed to be too weak.
+In this way we determine the maximum principal quantum number for each ion, given the value for :math:`Q_c`.
+Higher values for :math:`Q_c` means less lines, because more lines will be deemed to be too weak.

 A performance test shows that a speed gain of a factor of 2-3 gan be reached with this method.
 It is in particular useful for error searches on parameter values.
 Try experimenting with this.